HIGHLIGHTS

 Being a budget phone, the body is entirely plastic, no surprises there.
 But at least the phone handles dust and water exposure better with an IP64 rating.
 The flat sides house the usual lineup: a volume rocker, a power button, a SIM tray, a USB-C port, and a single bottom-firing speaker.
 The power button also doubles as a fingerprint scanner, which is a common sight in budget phones.

 What is more impressive, at least on paper, is the display.
-The M8s packs an FHD+ (1080 x 2340) IPS LCD with support for up to 144Hz.
+The M8s packs an FHD+ (1080 x 2340) AMOLED display with support for up to 144Hz.
 But here is the catch: given the hardware, which we will get into shortly, hitting that 144Hz in real usage is unlikely.
-In reality, you will probably hover closer to 120Hz, which is still perfectly smooth for scrolling and general navigation at this price.
+In reality, you will probably hover closer to 120Hz, which is still perfectly smooth for scrolling and general navigation.

 Moving to the hardware, the POCO M8s runs Qualcomm’s Snapdragon 6s Gen 3, the same chip as the Redmi 15 5G, which never made it to Nepal.